carobs9/llm-pdf-retrieval/README.md

 # llm-pdf-retrieval
 This small project leverages Large Language Models (LLMs) to automatically extract structured data from a set of scholarly articles in PDF format.
-It uses Mistral, lightweight Retrieval-Augmented Generation (RAG) and LangChain to process the input documents and identify key details.
+It uses Mistral, lightweight Retrieval-Augmented Generation (RAG) and LangChain to process the input documents and identify key details specified by the user.
+The main script returns a JSON file storing the key information retrieved from one or more articles.

 ## Configuration